Grimcheese/Streak/README.md

 ***********************
 Development To-Do List
 ***********************
-In Main.java the LoadProfiles() method needs to read userdata.dat file and store Profiles for use by program.
+DONE In Main.java the LoadProfiles() method needs to read userdata.dat file and store Profiles for use by program.

+Upon start window should display name of current profile - if no profiles saved, prompt to make a profile.

+Window must display grid which represents the timeline of the last few days for each streak in profile.